4n0nymou3/cf-vless-config-builder/README_EN.md

 Independent of the Bypass rules above, this section lets you route services that block Iranian IPs because of sanctions (not local filtering) directly, using a dedicated DNS: OpenAI, Google AIs, Anthropic, xAI, Microsoft, Oracle, Docker, Adobe, Epic Games, Intel, AMD, Nvidia, Asus, HP, and Lenovo.
 The anti-sanction DNS box above these checkboxes defaults to 178.22.122.100 (Shecan) and can be changed to any DNS you prefer.
 This feature is entirely client-side and has no effect on the Worker/Pages code.

+Right below these checkboxes, a separate text box called "Custom Anti-Sanction Domains" is also available — for specific sanctioned domains or services not covered by the 15 categories above.
+Domains entered here are, unlike the "Custom Bypass Rules" box further down, both routed directly and resolved using the same anti-sanction DNS above.
+Note: this box only accepts domains (not IPs or CIDRs), since DNS only resolves domains and has no meaning for a raw IP — use the boxes below for IP/CIDR.

 ### Custom Routing Rules

 Two independent text boxes ("Custom Bypass Rules" and "Custom Block Rules") let you enter your own domain, IP, or CIDR — one per line — that aren't covered by the built-in checkboxes above.
 An entered domain also covers all of its subdomains.
-Both boxes are independent of Bypass Sanctions and are entirely client-side, with no effect on the Worker/Pages code.
+Note: these two boxes only decide the connection path (direct vs. tunneled) and do not apply the anti-sanction DNS to them — for that, use the "Custom Anti-Sanction Domains" box in the Bypass Sanctions section above.
+These boxes are entirely client-side, with no effect on the Worker/Pages code.

 ### Observatory Settings